RS-coding/RS-coding/README.md

           👩🏼‍💻guess what..
 I do love coding .You wouldn't know 😝
           📸Sometimes I like doing Photography and Photomanipulation. as you can see in my avatar 😊 .Another example: [example](https://www.facebook.com/126355427566807/photos/a.143730735829276/1113976698804670/)
-          🎨 I love painting and Drawing using a lot of different techniques 🥑 I love to cook healthy and plant based food 🤸‍♀️ I do fitness and weights
+          🎨 I love painting and Drawing using a lot of different techniques
-          🧘‍♀️ I do meditation everyday
-          🌳  Did I mention I love nature? yes I love everything about it.
-I love meditate there , taking big walks, riding bike and camping.
-I am happy with nature.
-          🌽 I love plants and doing gardening
-          🧝‍♀️If I had the oportunity to choose in which fantasy world I would live, would definitely be 'Lord of the Rings' 🎞 I love watching movies and series.
-Part of me is totally Geek 🐷I love animals💘